nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

     </p>
 </div>

+Note: timing values in this post are for PAL-B C64 models.

 Bad Lines
 ---------

 To understand FLD, you need to grasp the concept of Bad Lines.
-I'll summarize Bad Lines in this post but you can read about it in more detail in the excellent [vic-ii.txt document][fld] (section 3.5).
+I'll summarize Bad Lines here but you can read about it in more detail in the excellent [vic-ii.txt document][fld] (section 3.5).
 The same document also explains FLD in section 3.14.2.

+The VIC scans out the video frame line-by-line.
+Each line takes exactly 63 clock cycles.
+On "normal" lines, all these 63 cycles are available to the CPU.
+However, on every 8th pixel row (start of a new character row), the VIC needs an extra 40 cycles to fetch one line of character codes from memory.

 - TODO: animation with 200 lines + border showing where bad lines are. can be similar to what was done for textmode/bitmap mode.  or maybe this should be side by side with a scanline bad line anim + the whole screen.